 What is KaiOS?

-KaiOS took the Firefox OS (forked as Boot to Gecko OS or B2G OS, defunct as of 2017) code and modified it for feature phones — usually with a 1.1 GHz Qualcomm Snapdragon microprocessor, small internal storage (2.37 GB of about 4 GB used by the built-in apps), 512 MB of RAM, a slot for external storage (microSD) up to 32 GB, Bluetooth access, no keyboard, no touchscreen (usually the most expensive component in a smart phone), clamshell (flip phone) with a 320x240 LCD screen (QVGA, 262,144 colors) and usually a low quality (2 MP) camera.
+KaiOS took the Firefox OS (2013-16), which was forked as Boot to Gecko (B2G, defunct as of 2017) code and modified it for feature phones — usually with a 1.1 GHz Qualcomm Snapdragon or similar microprocessor, small internal storage (2.37 GB of 4 GB of internal storage used by the built-in apps), 512 MB of RAM, a slot for external storage (microSD) up to 32 GB, Bluetooth access, no keyboard, no touchscreen (usually the most expensive component in most smart phones), flip phone with a 320x240 (portrait only) LCD screen (QVGA, 262,144 colors), usually a low resolution (2 MP) front camera and no flash.

 There are several companies that are working with and/or have invested over $50 million in KaiOS (as of May 2019) including Google with an investment of $22 million, which has also supplied compatible versions of Google Search, Google Assistant (speech recognition rather than using a keypad) and Google Maps.
 It is interesting that Google is helping the competition or trying to secure a position in the feature phone market — a different subset of the mobile market.

-KaiOS has become a hit in developing countries especially in Asia and Africa bringing internet access to over 100 million current (as of May 2019) and potential customers who cannot afford a smart phone.
-Having an app store or repository (KaiStore) offering WhatsApp (communication service of choice in most of Asia and Africa, owned by Facebook) has helped too.
+KaiOS seems to be more of an ideology than technology.
+KaiOS is pushed as a means to bring poor people to the internet and related technologies as well as to give them resources they might need as a means of education.
+This mentality has helped KaiOS become a hit in developing countries especially in Asia and Africa bringing internet access to over 100 million current (as of May 2019) and potential customers who cannot afford or do not want a smart phone.
+Having an app store or repository (KaiStore) offering WhatsApp (communication service of choice in many countries in Asia and Africa, owned by Facebook) has helped too.

 In India, Jio has invested $7 million and uses KaiOS for their mobile phones — branded as JioPhone (about $25 with a keypad only or $45 with a QWERTY keyboard) with its own version of the app store (Jio Store).
 Needless to say, hackers have found a way to install and run the KaiStore on any JioPhone.

 In North America, the selection of KaiOS mobile phones is extremely limited.
 Some feature phones running KaiOS, although not advertised as such, are targeted to the elderly and start at about $20.
-One of best feature phones (if not the best model) running KaiOS in the North American market is the Nokia 8110 4G (nicknamed the banana phone) with a retail price of $70 with a keypad only.
+One of best feature phones (if not the best model) running KaiOS in the North American market is the $70 Nokia 8110 4G (nicknamed the banana phone) with a keypad only — no keyboard, but with Google Assistant.

 KaiOS currently holds a large (if not the largest) piece of the feature phone market share and can possibly become the leader in this technology in developing countries.

-I could not convince KaiOS to have a vendor send me a free unit to test the OS so I had to buy an Alcatel A405DL running KaiOS 2.5 for $20 (cheap, no service, 802.11 only) to test this OS.
+I could not convince KaiOS to have a vendor send me a free unit to test the OS so I had to buy an Alcatel A405DL running KaiOS 2.5 to test this OS.
 By the way, to no one's surprise the customer support staff had no idea what KaiOS is.
-Maybe KaiOS Technologies should advertise their OS in the US.
+Maybe privately-owned KaiOS Technologies should advertise their OS in the US as other vendors currently do.
 Maybe this way users can ask for KaiOS when buying feature phones instead of simply buying cheap mobile phones with some proprietary OS that no one has ever heard of before.
-Hence they could provide KaiOS on more units in the US as an alternative to iOS and Android in order to secure American investors.
+Hence they could provide KaiOS on more units in the US as an alternative to iOS and Android in order to secure more American investors.

 Note that KaiOS does not save files to microSD and the OS does not seem to give any means to change where the path.
 It seems that access to microSD is for users to save and/or move pictures, videos, music and other personal files between the internal and external storage rather than writing to it.